dfinke/PowerShellCheatSheets/README.md

 ### Let me know what else you would like to see

-If you would like more cheat sheets, let me know in the [discussions](https://github.com/dfinke/PowerShellCheatSheets/discussions).
+If you would like additional cheat sheets, please let me know which ones in the [discussion](https://github.com/dfinke/PowerShellCheatSheets/discussions) forum.

 ### Cheat Sheets